to THE MAIN WEBSITE

 I'm a big fans of engagement sessions for a few reasons.
 First, they allow you to get comfortable in front of the camera.
-It takes time for most couples to warm up to being photographed and understand how I pose.
+It takes time for most couples to warm up to being photographed and that's why it is my passion to give detailed direction to create beautiful, authentic, and romantic moments between each couple.
 Timelines can be pretty tight on weddings days and 30 minutes may be all I have for portraits - which is why I've found that wedding day portraits turn out so much better when couples do engagement sessions ahead of time.

 Second, you can showcase your personalities in a more casual setting that is signficant to the two of you (and even include pets!).
 While they’re great for save-the-dates, I've taken engagement photos anywhere from 18 months in advance to a few days before the wedding.

 There is a lot to think about when it comes to planning a session and since I get asked the same things over and over again, I thought it would be the most beneficial if I put together a guide that walks you through everything you need to know.